 - Finely slice the pork belly, and lay on top of the warming noodles – by the time it the stock has heated, the pork will be warm throughout.

-- Ladle the broth and noodles into a ramen bowl, garnish with slices of pork, half a Nitamago egg and spring onions.
+- Ladle the broth and noodles into a ramen bowl, garnish with slices of pork, half a Nitamago egg, spring onions, nori seaweed and beasprouts (if using).